domosekai/vpnazure-go/README.md

   This is a open-sourced implementation of the VPN Azure function in Go.

-  It's NOT an official product by SoftEther Corporation.
+  It's NOT an official product of SoftEther Corporation.

 ## Feature